pingcap/community/contributors/workflow.md

 1. Visit your fork at `https://github.com/$user/tidb`.
 2. Click the `Compare & Pull Request` button next to your `myfeature` branch.
+3. Fill in the required information in the PR template.

 ### Get a code review

-Once your pull request has been opened, it will be assigned to one or more reviewers.
-Those reviewers will do a thorough code review, looking for correctness, bugs, opportunities for improvement, documentation and comments, and style.
+If your pull request (PR) is opened, it will be assigned to one or more reviewers.
+Those reviewers will do a thorough code review, looking at correctness, bugs, opportunities for improvement, documentation and comments, and style.